skip to main content

 Sinking funds, nest eggs, emergency funds, savings, etc. It’s easy to become overwhelmed by trying to distinguish among the different kinds of savings accounts.

-But here’s what’s great about sinking fund accounts: They serve specific purposes that you decide upon in advance.
+Here’s what’s great about sinking fund accounts: they serve specific purposes that you decide in advance.

-Need to save for specific car repairs, like new brakes and tires, or a new car altogether?
-Anticipated home repairs?
-Something as large as a dream vacation or wedding, or something as small as next year’s Christmas gifts?
+Do you need to save for specific car repairs, like new brakes and tires, or a new car altogether?
+Do you anticipate the need for home repairs, a dream vacation or wedding, or Christmas gifts?
 Consider a sinking fund.

 Sinking fund vs. savings account